 - The college will inform the accused of available services including but not limited to: access to services from the counseling office, voluntary residence hall relocation when available, and consultation with an administrator regarding academic support services and referrals to community resources when appropriate.

-- Counseling Center - Extension 6990.
-Office is located in the lower level of Covenant Hall (CV 60).
-Hours are Monday - Friday, 9 a.m. - 3 p.m.
+- Student Health and Counseling Center - Extension 6990.
+Office is located in the lower level of the Campus Center.
+Hours are Monday-Friday, 9 a.m.-3 p.m.
 Counselors are available at other hours by appointment only.

 - Dean of Chapel - Extension 6076.
 Office is located on the first level of the Campus Center in the Student Services office.
 Weekday hours are from 8 a.m. - 5 p.m.

 Dordt University is dedicated to providing a safe and secure environment for students, faculty, staff, and visitors.
 The Higher Education Opportunity Act (HEOA) requires institutions to disclose emergency response policies and evacuation procedures that will be implemented whenever a significant emergency or dangerous situation exists on campus that involves an immediate threat to the health or safety of students, staff or visitors.

 It is the policy of the college to be in compliance with the HEOA Emergency Response and Evacuation Regulations.